vsevolod-oparin/prompetition_tgbot/README.md

 ### Future plans

 **Before announcements**
-- Add logging.
++ Implement callbacks to update status.

 - Save prompts in DB.
 - Add an option to run prompts either on particular snippets, or only open snippets.

-- Implement queueing and callbacks to update status.
-- Implement rate-limited parallel calling
+- Add logging.
+- Fully implement tasks with open and hidden parts

+- Add name demand.
 - Implement leaderboard
-- Fully implement tasks with open and hidden parts

 - Rewrite help and greeting message.
-- Add name demand.

 **Future developments**
 - Add needed parameters to control (temperature, freq penalty and so on)
 - Add task verification
+- Add medals